CrayLabs/SmartSim-Zoo/README.md

  - Contibuting User: CrayLabs
  - Tags: Molecular Dynamics, online analysis, visualizations.

-LAMMPS has ``dump`` styles which are custom I/O methods that can be implmentated by users.
+LAMMPS has ``dump`` styles which are custom I/O methods that can be implemented by users.
 CrayLabs implemented a ``SMARTSIM`` dump style which uses the SmartRedis clients to stream data to an Orchestrator database created by SmartSim.